 - This should make the remaining boxes blank so your children can practice writing their name all on their own.

-Hands on name Writing practice activities
+Hands on name Writing practice ideas and activities

 Over the years I’ve created tons of ways to incorporate name handwriting practice into my back to school plans.
 One of my favorites is my editable name book printables.

-With this template, you can easily create an editable name book for each student in your class in seconds so they can all practice writing their name.
+With this template, you can easily create editable name books for each student in your class in seconds so they can all practice writing their name.
 It’s as easy as opening the PDF with Adobe Acrobat on a desktop computer, typing your students’ names into the class list page, and pressing enter.

-Need more name activities for kids?
+Need more name writing practice activities for kids?

-If you’re looking for even more ideas for teaching children how to recognize and write their name, be sure to read my related post.
+If you’re looking for even more great ideas for teaching children how to recognize and write their name, be sure to read my related post.
 It covers tons of different name recognition ideas with fun and hands on name practice activities your young learners will love.

 Excellent ideas!